aishwaryagulabthorat/Image-Classification-Using-PyTorch/README.md

 •	Final Classifier: After feature extraction, the flattened output is passed to a fully connected layer (the classifier), which outputs the final class predictions.

-**3. Training and Validation:** o	Loss Function: CrossEntropyLoss, commonly used for classification tasks.
+**3. Training and Validation:**

+Loss Function: CrossEntropyLoss, commonly used for classification tasks.

-o	Optimizer: Adam optimizer with a learning rate of 0.001, chosen for its efficiency in handling sparse gradients.
+Optimizer: Adam optimizer with a learning rate of 0.001, chosen for its efficiency in handling sparse gradients.

-o	Training Loop: Iterates through the dataset for a specified number of epochs, performing forward and backward passes to optimize the model.
+Training Loop: Iterates through the dataset for a specified number of epochs, performing forward and backward passes to optimize the model.

-o	Validation Loop: Evaluates the model on the validation dataset to monitor performance and prevent overfitting.
+Validation Loop: Evaluates the model on the validation dataset to monitor performance and prevent overfitting.

 **4. Evaluation:**

-o	Loss Tracking: Both training and validation losses are tracked and plotted to visualize the model's performance over epochs.
+Loss Tracking: Both training and validation losses are tracked and plotted to visualize the model's performance over epochs.